-A common concern for expectant parents is if flying during your pregnancy is safe.
-The good news is that with a healthy pregnancy, it's likely safe to fly.
-The second trimester of a pregnancy is the best time to fly for many women as by that time morning sickness has subsided and your energy levels are high.
-It is safe to fly, though, up to 36 weeks along in the pregnancy for short-distance flights.
-That number changes slightly if flying long-distance or if carrying multiple babies, but you're still safe to fly up to 28 weeks for the former and 32 weeks for the latter.
+A common concern for expectant parents is whether flying during pregnancy is safe.
+The good news is that with a healthy pregnancy, air travel is considerably safe.
+The second trimester of a pregnancy is the best time to fly for many women since by that time morning sickness (nausea, vomiting etc.) which is common during the first trimester, has subsided and energy levels are high.
+However, for short-distance flights and single pregnancies, it is safe to fly up until the third trimester, more specifically, until 36 weeks along in the pregnancy.
+That number changes slightly if flying long-distance or for multiple pregnancies.
+In these cases, it is still safe to fly until up to 28 weeks for the former and no later than the 32nd week if you are pregnant with twins or more babies.
 However, there are a few things you should be aware of when flying while pregnant.

 Although flying during your pregnancy is safe, you'll want to keep the following in mind: